What is depreciation?

 IRS Convention - The three conventions establish when the recovery period begins and ends.

 The mid-quarter convention: Under this convention, you treat all property placed in service or disposed of during any quarter of the tax year as placed in service or disposed of at the midpoint of that quarter.
-This means that 112 months of depreciation is allowed for the quarter the property is placed in service or disposed of
+This means that one and one-half months of depreciation is allowed for the quarter the property is placed in service or disposed of.

 Special Allowance - calculated.
 "Qualified Asset" must be set to "Yes" (see below).

 You can take a special depreciation allowance to recover part of the cost of qualified property (defined next), placed in service during the tax year.
 The allowance applies only for the first year you place the property in service.
-For qualified property placed in service in 2016, you can take an additional 50% special allowance.
-The allowance is an additional deduction you can take after any section 179 deduction and before you figure regular depreciation under MACRS for the year you place the property in service
+The allowance is an additional deduction you can take after any section 179 deduction and before you figure regular depreciation under MACRS for the year you place the property in service.

 Your property is qualified property if it is one of the following: